IsaacCheng9/student-network/README.md

 1. Clone this GitHub repository.
 2. Ensure that you're in the root directory: `student-network`
+3. Install the code as a package on your local machine with the command:
+   `pip install -e .`
-3. Run the application with the command: `python -m src.student_network.app`
+4. Run the application with the command: `python -m src.student_network.app`
-4. Navigate to http://127.0.0.1:5000/ in your web browser.
+5. Navigate to http://127.0.0.1:5000/ in your web browser.

 ## Usage